 We’ve covered this before but the biggest reason marketers use dark posts is to keep the social validation on their ads.

-The likes, shares and comments are a crucial role in providing social validation and credibility that your product and brand is worth stopping for.
+The likes, shares, and comments are a crucial role in providing social validation and credibility that your product and brand are worth stopping for.

 Every single ad you create in your Facebook ad account is a post, they all have their own URL.
 So if you duplicate or create a new ad, that creates a new post URL.